On perfect subdivision tilings: Concluding remarks and open problems

-A perfect $H$-subdivision tiling is a special case for tiling a host graph by several kinds of graphs.
-Let $\calF$ be a collection of graphs and let $hcf(\calF)$ be the highest common factor of the sizes of graphs in $\calF.$ For each positive integer $n$ divisible by $hcf(\calF)$, we define $\delta(n, \calF)$ be the smallest integer $k$ that any $n$-vertex graph $G$ with minimum degree at least $k$ has a perfect tiling which uses graphs only in $\calF.$ In this notation, we estimated asymptotically tight value for $\delta(n, Sub(H))$ for every graph $H.$ Thus, we suggest the following problem.
+A perfect $H$-subdivision tiling is a special case of tiling a host graph by several kinds of graphs.
+Let $\calF$ be a collection of graphs and let $\hcf(\calF)$ be the highest common factor of the sizes of graphs in $\calF$.
+For each positive integer $n$ divisible by $\hcf(\calF)$, we define $\delta(n, \calF)$ to be the smallest integer $k$ such that any $n$-vertex graph $G$ with a minimum degree of at least $k$ has a perfect tiling that uses only graphs in $\calF$.
+In this notation, we estimated an asymptotically tight value for $\delta(n, \mathrm{Sub}(H))$ for every graph $H$.
+Thus, we suggest the following problem.